austintoddj/texastwisters/src/data/events/event-02.md

 ---
 name: Gym Closure
-description: Heads up!
-The gym will be closed for the Thanksgiving weekend.
-Classes will resume on the following Monday.
+description: Merry Christmas!
+The gym will be closed from December 24th through January 1st.
+Classes will resume on the following day.
-dates: November 28 - 30
+dates: December 24 - January 1
-image: '/images/events/thanksgiving.jpg'
+image: '/images/events/christmas.jpg'
 ---